 Here’s what the informational tray looked like:

-We were both laughing and crying at the same time.
+I was laughing and crying at the same time.
 This is what you may call a culinary knock out.
-We are just humans.
-We ordered dessert.
+I am just human.
+I ordered dessert.

 Food Porn: Top Buns